wp-plugins/extensible-widgets/readme.txt

 = Is Extensible Widgets right for me? =

 Honestly this is a pretty advanced plugin that I would say is mostly for developers.
-Though it is in the process of, and I am trying to make it easier for developers to control the capabilities of the Extensible Widgets to make it less developer centric on a per user basis.
+Though I am trying to make it easier for developers to control the capabilities of the widget included with Extensible Widgets to make it less developer centric on a per user basis (role/capability level).

 = Is Extensible Widgets right for my site? =

 Numerous times I need a way to put the same content in different places around my site.
 This content is usually represented as posts, pages, or basically anything.
-I developed this plugin as answer to this problem, using the already built WordPress Widgets framework.
+I developed this plugin as the answer to this problem, using the already built WordPress Widgets framework.
 Widgets made sense to use because of their very nature.
-If you are looking to answer a lot of these same kinds of problems, then this plugin will serve you well.
+If you are looking to answer a lot of these same problems I was having, then this plugin will serve you well.

 = What about the data? =